bit97/cmus_scripts/README.md

 ## Contribute

-This project contains surely a number of bugs/unefficient code.
-Pardon me, is a lazy weekend's set of scripts.
+This project may contain a number of bugs/unefficient code.

 Please open an issue if you find some bugs or need more clarifications